 I’ve always said Heath Ledger’s The Joker is the best movie villain I’ve ever seen, but Bardem’s Chigurh is on par.
 He’s everything a great, memorable villain should be: truly evil, psychotic and unstoppable.
 Chigurgh will do anything to get the stolen money he has been hired to recover and his determination is almost supernatural.
 He doesn’t seem quite human.
 Everything about him is utterly menacing.
 Bardem definitely deserved that Oscar for Best Supporting Actor for this role.

 No Country for Old Men is packed with explosive violence and tense scenes, but it’s also an examination of how various characters deal with such a heartless human being.
 Chigurh has no feelings, is obsessed with chance and ordinary people are faced with this incomprehensible evil.
 The old man of the story, Sheriff Ed Tom Bell (Lee Jones) is one of these people.
 He’s tasked with bringing down Chigurh, but unfortunately, he’s always two steps behind.

 That’s all I’ll say about the story.
-It plays out in thrillingly with many shocking moments that you don’t see coming.
-The Coen brothers show no mercy for the viewer, forcing us to look at a soulless, empty landscape filled with vengeance and mayhem.
+It has many shocking moments that you don’t see coming.
+The Coen Brothers show no mercy for the viewer, forcing us to look at a soulless, empty landscape filled with vengeance and mayhem.
 Very entertaining stuff!

 This is overall a great film; a masterful execution of character, action and setting.
 Although No Country for Old Men ends on a lacklustre note, I still love the film for its compelling story and mesmerising thrills.